© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa in Castle Copse is a scheduled monument protected by Historic England under reference 1003257.
 View the official record →

-Roman villa in Castle Copse is a substantial Romano-British residential and agricultural complex located in Wiltshire.
+Castle Copse is a Roman villa located near Wilsford in Wiltshire, England, dating to the Romano-British period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003257.

 Roman villa in Castle Copse is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003257.